Apostille USA

 Await for Processing

 Following the submission, await the processing of your documents.
 The processing time varies but usually, it’ll take about three days for the office to process the request and return your documents with an attached Apostille.
-In instances of express service, delivery may be quicker.
+Mailed requests typically take about one week to process.
+Expedited service options are available for urgent requests, and same day service is offered for in-person submissions in Olympia, often for an additional fee.
+In instances of express or same day service, delivery may be quicker.

 Receive Apostille